anonymouslyanonymous1/Edexcel-Finder/README.md

     - You can search for terms that are often alongside questions of a certain topic
     - Or search the topic itself, like to practice Capacitor Questions, searching `capacitor` should suffice

-> [!CAUTION]
+> [!WARNING]
 > If you are aware that a certain paper consists of a certain question you have searched up but it didn't show up.
-It's because either the paper is locked or Pearson has has removed it from their website.
+It's because either the paper is locked or Pearson has removed it from their website.

 ## Demonstration
 - Works **both** on mobile 📱 and desktop 🖥️